jshrdt/lt2326-h24-wa_modeling/README.md

 ![alt text](https://github.com/jshrdt/lt2326-h24-wa_modeling/blob/main/cluster_encodings.png?raw=true)

 Image encodings in a given cluster group tend to also have similar PCA values, as they align in dense horizontal lines in the plot above.
 Most clusters' range of PCA values is a similar size, though curiously there are a couple of noticeably smaller clusters (e.g. single turquoise triangle on y=0, purple triangle on y=1).
 Art styles do not appear to be retained in the encodings in any meaningful or consistent way.
 Emerging clusters do not tend to display a clearly dominant true class.
 As far as I can see, at most the clusters on y=11 (with 6/8 pink crosses), y=13 (5/8 purple circles) have at least a 50%+ dominance, but entries from their respective true classes are found across many other clusters as well.
-There also does not happen to be any vertical alignment of true classes (which would we based on having similar PCA values) either.
+There also does not happen to be any vertical alignment of true classes (which would be based on having similar PCA values) either.

 ___